Naked woman arrested after fiery & deadly turnpike crash

 “Take your time because your loved ones want you to come home,” a witness said.

-It’s still unclear if Conley was under the influence or if either drivers were wearing their seatbelts.
+It’s still unclear if Conley was under the influence or if either driver was wearing their seatbelt.